Miszan05/Project-X/README.md

 # Project-X
-This contains links for easy DIY courses to data science
+This contains links for easy DIY courses in data science